What You Need to Know About Medical Bankruptcies

 5. Apply for financial assistance

 Many hospitals offer emergency financial assistance programs for those who are struggling to pay off overwhelming medical bills.
-If you’re unemployed, uninsured or simply need extra financial help, then looking into assistance from your hospital may be a good place to start.
-Most financial assistance programmes require you to fill out a comprehensive application and provide proof of your financial situation.
+If you’re unemployed, uninsured, or simply need extra financial help, then looking into assistance from your hospital may be a good place to start.
+Most financial assistance programs require you to fill out a comprehensive application and provide proof of your financial situation.
+You can also learn more about how to file medical bankruptcies to find out if you are eligible.

 6. Consider taking out a bank loan

 Applying for a bank loan has often been the go-to solution for people in need of money they don’t have.
-While this solution is a reliable way to receive money, keep in mind that applying and qualifying for a loan can take time.
+While this solution is a reliable way to receive money, keep in mind that applying and qualifying for a loan as an individual or business can take time.
 It also means paying an interest rate on top of the total loan amount.

 7. Use fundraising to get rid of medical debt

-If you choose, crowdfunding is a proven way to raise funds quickly from family, friends and even strangers who want to show their support.
-Creating a medical fundraiser gives you an outlet to tell your story and can keep you from falling into medical bankruptcy.
+Crowdfunding is a proven way to raise funds quickly from family, friends, and even strangers who want to show their support.
+Creating a medical fundraiser gives you an outlet to tell your story and can keep you from falling into the bankruptcy medical bills can cause.
 While it’s always hard to ask for help, you might be surprised by the number of friends and family members who want to help you figure out how to get rid of debt.

 Millions have turned to GoFundMe when they weren’t sure how to get rid of medical debt.
-Our fundraising model means you can keep more of the funds you raise and reach your fundraising goal faster and our sharing tools make it easy to spread the word on social media.
-These are just a few of our posts related to medical costs and fundraising:
+If you need pointers along the way, our blog is here to help.
+These are just a few of our posts related to medical costs and fundraising to avoid medical bankruptcies:

 Find relief from medical debt today

 Crowdfunding through GoFundMe means you don’t have to face your medical debt alone.
-Others can join you on our health journey and help you get back on your feet.
-If you need some tips to get started, read our medical crowdfunding guide.
+Others can join you on your health journey and help you avoid filing bankruptcy for medical bills and get back on your feet.
+If you need some tips to get started, read our medical crowdfunding guide or our blog post on how to pay medical bills.
 When you’re ready, sign up to create your fundraiser and find medical debt relief today.